AbsoluteRivers/SquareUp/devlog.md

 - Started creating project SquareUp
 - Designed simple pixel art for the game
 - Created character scene for the player character
+- Provided grid-based movement for player
+- Created tilemaps for stage level